rp4rk/focused-will/README.md

 This guide is not aimed towards players seeking a quick start guide.
 We recommend [Icy Veins](https://www.icy-veins.com/wow/discipline-priest-pve-healing-guide) as they compensate their authors, which usually leads to higher quality information.

-_Please do not ask questions in the Discord that could be easily covered by an existing resource such as a guide or video._